UCL/MPHY0026/doc/tracking/introduction.rst

 Types of tracking
 -----------------

-Tracking systems can be grouped as follows:
+The most common tracking systems used in surgery can be grouped as follows:

 * **Mechanical digitizers**: Transform a mechanical movement to a digital measurement.
+These digitizers are widely used in robotics, in order to move robot arms but also in other clinical applications such as prostate interventions (see picutre below):

 .. figure:: mechanical_digitiser.jpg
   :alt: Example of a mechanic digitizer to hold an ultrasound probe for prostate interventions, with a prostate phantom.
   :width: 600

-  Example of a mechanic digitizer to hold an ultrasound probe for prostate interventions, with a prostate phantom.
+  Example of a mechanical digitizer to hold an ultrasound probe for prostate interventions, with a prostate phantom.

 * **Ultrasonic transducers**: Measures the time of an ultrasonic pulse from 3 sources into 3 microphones attached to a rigid body in order to calculate distances.